davidrhodus/gtc2017/slides.md

 - *today*:

-	+ each CMOS camera can record 850 MB/s of 16bit grayscale
+	+ each CMOS camera can record 850 MB/s of 16bit grayscale pixels
 	+ 2 cameras per scope, 1.7 GB/s

 - scientists would like to capture long timelapses *1-2 days* (or more)